WilliammGalvin/CherryCompiler/README.md

 # 🍒 Cherry Compiler
-Cherry is a programming language that I am developing.
+Cherry is a programming language that I'm developing.
 It's still in the EARLY EARLY stages but it plans to be a quick automation language.
 <br />
 <br />